-"There is no value in launching a digital transformation unless you are clear on the benefit you want to achieve"Richard Jeffers, Director for Maintenance Solutions, RS Group
+"There is no value in launching a digital transformation unless you are clear on the benefit you want to achieve"Richard Jeffers, Managing Director for RS Industria, RS Group

-Richard Jeffers, Director of Maintenance Solutions, RS Group, says, the best starting point for creating a plan is to identify what real-world problem you are trying to solve.
+Richard Jeffers, Managing Director for RS Industria, RS Group, says, the best starting point for creating a plan is to identify what real-world problem you are trying to solve.

 “There is no value in launching a digital transformation unless you are clear on the benefit you want to achieve,” he adds.
 “It might be around data and using IIoT to support the identification and eradication of losses.
 It might be around productivity and using robots to automate repetitive tasks.